ky-feng/data-projects/GTA-fatal-accidents/index.md

 10 Clanton Park (33)                   North York             10
 # ... with 133 more rows
 ```
 That's a lot of rows!
 Upon closer inspection, we realize that there are many neighborhoods with very few accidents relative to other neighborhoods.
-We want to look at neighborhoods iwth the highest concentration of automobile fatalities.
+We want to look at neighborhoods with the highest concentration of automobile fatalities.
 Let's look at neighborhoods with fatalities greater than 5...

 ```markdown
 data %>%